brannerchinese/save_web_page/README.md

-## Download webpage
+## Download Webpage

 Download a page from a site to which you can log in.
 (Apple OS 10.)

-This is an AppleScript workaround when programmatic log-in is too complicated because of CSRF protections and authentication protocols.
+This is a  workaround using AppleScript and Safari, when programmatic log-in is complicated because of CSRF protections and authentication protocols.

 ### To run